ignius299792458/java-reflection/streamAPI-and-functional-programming/stream_api_and_function_programming.md

 # Stream API and Functional Programming in Java

-## Simple Introduction
+## Simple Introduction (Most Imp)

-**`Functional Programming: `** in `Java lets you treat functions as values` that **can be passed around, similar to how you pass variables**.
+1. **`Functional Programming: `** in `Java lets you treat functions as values` that **can be passed around, similar to how you pass variables**.
 This makes code more concise and often easier to understand.

-**`Lambda Expressions: `** are like `mini-functions you can write directly in your code without naming them`.
+2. **`Lambda Expressions: `** are like `mini-functions you can write directly in your code without naming them`.
 Think of them as shorthand methods.

-**`Method References`** are even shorter ways to refer to methods that already exist.
+3. **`Method References`** are even shorter ways to refer to methods that already exist.

-**`Functional Interfaces`** are special interfaces with exactly one abstract method, which makes them compatible with lambdas.
+4. **`Functional Interfaces`** are special interfaces with exactly one abstract method, which makes them compatible with lambdas.

-**`Stream API`** lets you process collections of data in a pipeline style, focusing on what you want to do rather than how to do it: `streams` and `parallelStreams`
+5. **`Stream API`** lets you process collections of data in a pipeline style, focusing on what you want to do rather than how to do it: `streams` and `parallelStreams`

 # Functional Interfaces & Lambda Expressions